What is Tinkering?

-We have been working in since more than 4 years to enhance creativeness by 5D pedagogy-see, touch, feel, understand and perform.
+We have been working in for more than 4 years to enhance creativeness by 5D pedagogy-see, touch, feel, understand and perform.

-Tinkerly provides environment to play, design, create and discover with proper mentoring and workshop.
+Tinkerly provides an environment to play, design, create and discover with proper mentoring and workshop.

 Students will create and move forward.
 They can do research and expand their existing knowledge.
 Creativity is the norm rather than the exception.